An infinite-dimensional approach to path-dependent Kolmogorov equations

-which goes to zero since $Y_n\to Y$ and $\VV DB_n\VV$ are uniformly bounded (as already noticed before); the norm of the third term goes to zero because it is bounded by
+which goes to zero since $Y_n\to Y$ and $\llVert DB_n\rrVert $ are uniformly bounded (as already noticed before); the norm of the third term goes to zero because it is bounded by

 the norm of last term goes to zero as well by the Lipschitz property of $DB$.
-Taking into account all these observations and the fact that $\mD_{11}$ has already been shown to converge to zero, we can use Gronwall's lemma in \call{eq:D2} to obtain that
+Taking into account all these observations and the fact that $\mD _{11}$ has already been shown to converge to zero, we can use Gronwall's lemma in (\ref{eqD2}) to obtain that

-This together with the uniform boundedness of $D\Phi_n(Y_n)$ finally yields the convergence to zero of $\mD$.\\ At last an application of the dominated convergence theorem with respect to the variable $s$ in all integral terms appearing in the Klomogorov equation concludes the proof. \end{proof} \begin{remark} Since $u$ is given as an integral of functions which are $L^\infty$ in the variable $t$, it is a Lipschitz function, hence differentiable almost everywhere thanks to a classic result by Rademacher.
-Therefore a posteriori it satisfies the differential form of Komogorov's equation
+This together with the uniform boundedness of $D\Phi_n(Y_n)$ finally yields the convergence to zero of $\mD$, hence that of the second-order term.

+At last, an application of the dominated convergence theorem with respect to the variable $s$ in all integral terms appearing in the Kolmogorov equation completes the proof.\quad \end{longlist}\noqed \end{pf} \begin{remark} Since $u$ is given as an integral of functions which are bounded in the variable $t$, it is a Lipschitz function, hence differentiable almost everywhere thanks to a classic result by Rademacher.
+Therefore, a posteriori it satisfies the differential form of Kolmogorov equation

 for almost every $t\in[0,T]$. \end{remark}